Table of Contents

 Dietary Adjustments

 Once you’ve assessed your diet, you can make necessary adjustments.
-Keep in mind that these adjustments should be gradual to avoid shocking your system and to allow your body to adapt.
+These adjustments should be gradual to avoid shocking your system and to allow your body to adapt.

 Caloric Intake